sockeqwe/AnnotatedAdapter/README.md

    }
    ```
  4. Like in any other adapter you have to specify which view type should be displayed for the given position by overriding `public int getItemViewType(int position)` and you of course you have to say how many items are displayed in the RecyclerView / ListView by overriding `public int getItemCount()`
  5. An interface will be generated (if adapter class contains at least one `@ViewType`) with the name `AdapterClassName + Binder`.
 Implement this interface.
 For each view type you have to implement the corresponding method from this interface where you bind the data to the generated view holder.

+# Lifecycle and methods call
+Internally views and ViewHolders are created and are recycled like you expect from your own handwritten adapter implementation.
+Basically the following steps are executed for each cell (view):
+ 1. Call `int viewType = getItemViewType(position)` to determine the view type
+ 2. If there is a cell (view) that can be recycled then continue in step 4.
+ 3. If no cell can be recycled instantiate a new:
+    1. Inflate the xml layout specified in `@ViewType( layout = R.layout.id )`
+    2. Create a new instance of the corresponding ViewHolder class. `findViewById()`will be executed for each `@ViewHolder ( fields = { @Field ( ... ) } )` on the previously inflated layout-view.
+    3. If you want to do additional initialization of the inflated View (like setting the width or height of a subview) in code then you have to set `@ViewHolder( initMethod = true)`.
+This will force to create a method called `initViewHolder(viewHolderClass, view, parent)` in the Binder interface that you have to implement afterwards.
+ 4. Call `bindViewHolder(viewHolder, position)` to bind the data to the cell (view)